XrizZ/GLFontRenderer/README.md

 # GLFontLibrary

 This font rendering library was designed with ease of use and render performance in mind.
 I've written it in ~2012 for a windows OS with MFC.
-For porting to non MFC use more generic STL, mainly CString and CMap are specific, the rest of the code should already be platform agnostic.
+If you want to port the library to non MFC, simply use more generic STL, only a few types are not compatible: mainly CString and CMap, the rest of the code should already be platform agnostic.
 The font files read by this library should be produced with BM Font Generator: http://angelcode.com/products/bmfont/ , however other tools can likely achieve the same.
+For SDF fonts, you need to use a different generator, e.g. TextMesh Pro.

 # Changelog
 - April 6th 2020: added SDF fonts from the famous Valve Paper: https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf, the font lib now supports the smoothing function as described in the paper, I have not implemented the outline and glow/dropshadow yet.
 This allows very smooth, sharp scaling of the SDF font, whereas scaling with the conventional method will result in pixelated and blurry text.